IntegralTeam/energi/swarm/README.md

 You must have your working copy under `$GOPATH/src/github.com/IntegralTeam/energi`.

-Most likely you will be working from your fork of `go-ethereum`, let's say from `github.com/nirname/go-ethereum`.
+Most likely you will be working from your fork of `energi`, let's say from `github.com/nirname/energi`.
 Clone or move your fork into the right place:

 ```
-git clone git@github.com:nirname/go-ethereum.git $GOPATH/src/github.com/IntegralTeam/energi
+git clone git@github.com:nirname/energi.git $GOPATH/src/github.com/IntegralTeam/energi
 ```